Sunglasses are a travel essential.

 Faded Days claim that they “provide classically designed sunglasses with a fresh, colorful, approach,” and that’s what they seem to do.
 They advertise stylish, designer sunglasses without the ridiculous price tag, and as their collection ranges in price from $15.95 to $69.95, this is also right on.

-Honestly speaking, I really like these sunglasses and will be wearing them around the world until they meet their inevitable destiny of being epically broken or marooned in some far flung locale.
+Honestly speaking, I really like these sunglasses and will be wearing them around the world until they meet their inevitable destiny of breaking in an epic adventure or marooned in some far flung locale.
 They are well-made and well-styled — you really can’t ask for much more in a pair of sunglasses.